mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 In each case, the force that is summoned must be expressed externally to the character doing the summoning in a literal fashion.
 That means Stormcalling does not allow a user to give himself the “Strength of Earth” to land a mighty blow, but it does let him hit something REALLY hard with a rock.
 Any description of effect must be couched in terms of how summoning, projecting, and crudely shaping the force in question can get said effect.

-**[Overcome] Overcome:** Stormcalling tends to be a bit crude for all but the most direct of [[overcome]] actions, such as knocking something down.
+**[Overcome] Overcome:** Stormcalling tends to be a bit crude for all but the most direct of [[Overcome]] actions, such as knocking something down.
 But it definitely excels at that.

 **[Create] Create an Advantage:** The creation of advantages is a common effect of Stormcalling, summoning up walls of fire or opening up pits in the floor.
 The more concrete storms—Earthquake and Glacier—tend to be strongest at this sort of effect, as their efforts tend to be more durable.